Logiqx/gps-details/docs/devices/apple/watches/wingfoil-230722-1407Z/README.md

 #### Typical Doppler Speed Accuracy

 It is possible to determine "typical" speed (in)accuracy estimates for this GNSS receiver when the rider is exceeding 5 m/s (approximately 10 knots).
 During this session the median speed accuracy estimate is 1.14, mean is 1.19 and σ is 0.18.

+As mentioned earlier, the worst speed accuracy estimate was over 4 m/s (over 8 knots) and was recorded at around point 2357.
+This was almost certainly a submersion during a fall / crash and the speed at this time should be deemed invalid.

 ![Doppler Speed vs Accuracy](img/dspda-5.png)